February 7, 2024

 • Customer satisfaction: for example, measured by processing times or direct customer surveys

-Hard metrics like these are especially important in the negotiation of training budgets – however, they should not be the only standard used for employee training.
-Because not always is a connection between training and metric clear.
+Hard metrics like these are particularly important in the negotiation of training budgets – however, they should not be used as the sole benchmark for training employees.
+Because a clear link between training and the metric is not always evident.

 Conclusion: Measure training success on different levels

-We hope this article has helped you and wish you continued success in training your employees!
+We hope this article has been helpful to you and wish you continued success with the training of your employees!

 Your company's employees should regularly continue their education?
 Get our free guide "Learning Culture in Companies."